Updated December 2019

-In any case, especially for substantial treatments, it is useful to ask for an estimate of the costs beforehand.
-Also, be reminded, that for more expensive procedures, you will be asked to pay in advance, either the whole sum, or a substantial part of it.
+In any case, especially for substantial treatments, it is useful to ask for an estimate of the costs beforehand. .

 ***: Our experience : there can be additional cost such as "crown buildup" (2,000 baht), and prefabricated post and core (3,500 baht).
 We assume similar add-on costs also apply for the crowns with other material composition.
 Don't forget that the price of placing a crown does not include a prior root canal treatment (if necessary) and intraoral-periapical X-ray films.
 Just to sum it up : We paid a total all included for one crown (including root canals) of 41,100 baht end 2016.

 ****: At the time we received dental implants, which admittedly is a while ago (2014), we checked prices at major facilities in Bangkok (Bumrungrad, BNH Hospital, Samitivej) and found prices as reported by email to be very similar.
 Prices can be a few thousand baht more for dental implants if you need additional supporting treatments, such as bone grafts.

 For those uninitiated, we found the procedure involved, much less dramatic and 'easy' than we anticipated.

 Update Januari 2020 : We found some promotional rates at Bangkok Christian Hospital, where costs were 53,000 baht (material from Korea), 63,000 baht (Zimmer from U.S.A.) and 73,000 baht (Nobel from Sweden).
 Price does include implant and crown, but not additional materials (like bone graft) or CT etc.